 - Volume Math Centers – My favorite part of this resource are the volume math centers.
 The math centers include a little of everything: building prisms and calculating the volume of the prisms, spinning dimensions and then calculating volume, and then task cards that review a variety of volume skills.

 - Additive Volume – One of the trickiest skills for the volume standards is additive volume.
-This resources includes a math task that is perfect for introducing the skill and then a separate printable for continued practice.
+This resource includes a math task that is perfect for introducing the skill and then a separate printable for continued practice.
 Additive volume practice problems are also included in the task cards, exit slips, and assessments.

 - Volume Assessments – The biggest key to success with this unit (besides all the hands-on practice) is regular formative assessment to see how the students are progressing.
 Since this is a new skill for 5th graders, it is important that we build a strong foundation and conceptual understanding without misconceptions or errors in thinking.
-In order to regularly monitor my students’ progress, this resource includes a variety of exits slips that that address all the skills and get progressively more difficult.
+In order to regularly monitor my students’ progress, this resource includes a variety of exit slips that address all the skills and get progressively more difficult.
 A two-page post assessment is also included that can be used as a summative assessment.